dsedov/luciaos_website/index.md

 Most people underestimate how radical the upside of reimagining computing could be, just as they underestimate how deeply entrenched our current paradigms have become.
 The only thing standing between us and a fundamentally better computing experience is our willingness to question established norms.

+Our communication has grown more structured, our problem-solving more algorithmic, and our attention spans calibrated to notification cycles.
+The democratization of computing access wasn't achieved by making computers truly intuitive to the human mind, but by slowly reshaping humanity to better interface with our digital creations.
+We didn't build technology that truly understands us; we rebuilt ourselves to understand it.